oracle-livelabs/apex/workflows/6-creating-pages.md

 ## Task 4: Modify the 3 Task Details Pages

-Our Application has 3 Task Definitions -  Appointment Request, Invoice Request and Feedback Request.
-For each of them we had generated a Task Details page.
+Our Application has 3 Task Definitions -  Appointment Request, Invoice Request, and Feedback Request.
+For each of them, we had generated a Task Details page.
 In this task, we will rename the Pages so that they appear more meaningful in the Application.

 1. In the **Doctors Appointment Made Easy!** application, navigate to **Shared Components** and select **Task Definitions**.

   ![select task definitions](./images/select-task-def.png " ")

-2. Under **Task Definitions** page, Click on Appointment Request.
+2. Under the **Task Definitions** page, Click on Appointment Request.

   ![select appointment request](./images/select-appointment-req.png " ")